Tesla owners warned of 'full self-driving' risks even before fatal crash - KESQ

 “[It would] avoid the many shenanigans that some Tesla vehicle operators do to circumvent paying attention,” Rajkumar said.

-“They’re definitely not using it yet because I blocked mine, and they haven’t said anything,” Chris said in an interview last month.
+“They’re definitely not using it yet because I blocked mine, and they haven’t said anything,” Dirty Tesla said in an interview last month.
 “If they want it, they’ll let me know.”

 Musk said on Twitter last month that Tesla has revoked the beta program from cars “where drivers did not pay sufficient attention to the road.”
 But CNN Business could not independently confirm that Tesla has revoked “full self-driving” access to a driver.